nwamanna/test-simple_shell/Obeshell/README.md

 hsh  works like any other shell, like bash or zsh.

-hsh  builds successfully with a GCC 4.8.8 compiler or later. hsh  can compile using `gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o hsh`.
+hsh  builds successfully with a GCC 4.8.8 compiler or later. hsh  can compile using `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

 To start up hsh  Shell, simply type
 ```